vicent-dev/cron-php/README.md

 the config file with the configured editor in the `.env` file.
 Without any parameter it will be runed as a normal executable file.

-In a real world sceneario it should be configured with a daemon manager like systemd or runit.
+In a real world sceneario it should be configured with a "daemon manager" like systemd or runit.

 ## Tests 🧪
 For running unit tests: